This Tip explains why we need to get rid of hybrid training, because the way people usually handle it does a disservice to remote participants.

 I recently conducted a workshop at a state conference.
-The workshop was promoted as a hybrid workshop, with conference attendees in the room and others attending virtually.
+The conference promoted the workshop as a hybrid workshop.
+This meant that there would be conference attendees in the room and others attending virtually.
 I hated it.

-Hybrid learning, otherwise known as blended learning, is defined as classroom participation and online learning that occur at different times, not at the same time.
-However, that is not how hybrid training is currently managed.
+They define hybrid learning, otherwise known as blended learning, as classroom participation and online learning that occur at different times, not at the same time.
+However, that is not how they managed this hybrid training.

 For a learning experience to be equally valuable to both the in-person and the virtual attendees, all participants need to be on their computers, including the facilitator.
-The learning program needs to be designed for virtual training, not in-person training.
+We need to design the learning program for virtual training, not in-person training.
 The only difference between the participants should be that some are on their computers in the same room, while others are on their computers in remote locations.

 And this begs the question, why make any of the participants come to the same training location if they’re going to be on their computers, anyway?
-The argument could be made that the in-person attendees would be able to interact directly with the facilitator and each other during breaks, giving them a richer learning experience.
+We could make the argument that the in-person attendees would be able to interact directly with the facilitator and each other during breaks, giving them a richer learning experience.
 However, that would be patently unfair to the virtual attendees.

 I propose that we stop calling it hybrid training if some participants are in one place with the facilitator and others have to be in remote locations.
 Let’s avoid the need for some participants to come together in one location at all.
 Then, let’s call it what it should be, virtual training.